thedersen/backbone.validation/README.md

 ### v0.2.0

+* New validators:
-* Added named method validator
+	* named method
-* Added length validator
+	* length
-* Added acceptance validator which is typically used when the user has to accept something (e.g. terms of use)
+	* acceptance (which is typically used when the user has to accept something (e.g. terms of use))
-* Added equalTo validator
+	* equalTo
-* Added range validator
+	* range
-* Added rangeLength validator
+	* rangeLength
-* Added oneOf validator
+	* oneOf
 * Added possibility to validate entire model by explicitly calling `model.validate()` without any parameters.
 (Note: `Backbone.Validation.bind(..)` must still be called)
 * required validator can be specified as a method returning either `true` or `false`
 * Possible breaking changes:
 	* Removed the unused msg parameter when adding custom validators
 	* Number pattern matches negative numbers (Fixes issue #4)
 	* Context (this) in the method validators is now the model instead of the global object (Fixes issue # 6)
 	* All validators except required and acceptance invalidates null, undefined or empty value.
-However, required:false can be specified to allow nulls
+However, required:false can be specified to allow null, undefined or empty value
-* Breaking changes:
+* Breaking changes (unfortunate, but necessary):
 	* Required validator no longer invalidates false boolean, use the new acceptance validator instead

 ### v0.1.3